ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 Adding experimental data to OSM
 --------------------------------------

 So far, our simulation was ran with default values for hundreds of other input options.
 Fortunately, we do not need to worry about most of these options and only a subset are needed for making a reliable plasma background.
 The first step of any OSM background is passing in the available Langmuir probe data.
-We will use Langmuir probe data from the previous discharge, #167195, because the outer strike point was swept back and forth between 4,000-5,000 ms to fill in the Langmuir probe data for all the flux surfaces.
+We will use Langmuir probe data from an identical discharge, #167195, because the outer strike point was swept back and forth between 4,000-5,000 ms to fill in the Langmuir probe data for all the flux surfaces.
 This is very common in well-designed experiments.

 The goal is to load the Langmuir probe data and identify which flux surface, or ring, the data is applicable to.
 You are free to approach this however you'd like, but a simple helper script is included within the repository at ``python-plots/map_lps_to_grid.py.`` On your own machine, you can call the script as such: